-Interpolation per 1% of increased earnings: Between 80-89% of Between 90-99% of Between 100-109% of Target Net Between 110-125% of Target Net Target Net Income Target Net Income Income Income All executive officers 4% 1% 2.5% 2.67%
+Interpolation per 1% of increased earnings: Between 80-89% of Between 80-89% of Between 90-99% of Between 100-109% of Between 110-125% Target Net Income Target Net Income Target Net Income Target Net Income All executive officers 4% 1% 2.5% 2.67%

-The net income target for the 2018 fiscal year was set at \$30.7 million on a consolidated basis.
+The net income target for the 2019 fiscal year was set at \$43.1 million on a consolidated basis.
 The net income target had previously been approved by the Board in consultation with management, and after considering the Company's profit potential, the impact of national and international economic conditions on the Company and the home furnishings industry as a whole.
-Based on these factors, the Committee concluded that the target and threshold levels were appropriate to motivate and appropriately reward executive officers to attain the desired level of performance for fiscal 2018.
+Based on these factors, the Committee concluded that the target and threshold levels were appropriate to motivate and appropriately reward executive officers to attain the desired level of performance for fiscal 2019.